Explore the Welsh/English Borders

 The local landscapes around Cynefin Retreats offer fabulous opportunities for taking in the great outdoors.
 Whether you are seeking a gentle amble or something more strenuous, there is something to suit everyone.
 Here are a few ideas:

 Canoe down the Wye, with opportunities to stop for a drink or a meal in pubs along the way

 Discover the dramatic landscapes of the Black Mountains

 Explore the excellent road and mountain biking routes

 BBQ at ‘The Warren’, Hay’s stony beach on the edge of the Wye

 Ride into the Brecon Beacons on horseback

-Once you arrive in your Luxe-Pod, you will find our handbook which includes lots of information on our best recommendations for such activities.
+Once you arrive in your Luxe-Pod or Lodge, you will find our handbook which includes lots of information on our best recommendations for such activities.